Waterdragen/Great_circle_distance_Calculator/README.md

-# Great circle distance (shortest distance on Earth), Spherical angle and Spherical excess Calculator
+# Great circle distance (shortest distance on Earth), Spherical angle and Spherical excess Calculator [step by step]
 Calculates the great circle distance on Earth, the angles of the spherical triangle, and the spherical excess.
 Step by step. distance calculator.c	----Source code distance calculator.exe	----Compiled C